Author: Ayn Rand

-I spent days agonizing over the message (how will society exist if everyone chooses to pursue self-interest) but still came out a strong believer in Ayn Rand.
+I spent days agonizing over this message celebrating ego (I mean, how will society, as a collective, exist if everyone chooses to pursue selfish self-interest?) but still came out a strong believer in Ayn Rand.
 The many speeches in the book (read Toohey’s explanation of how in making God big, we have made humans small; and Roark’s defense of creative selfishness) will make us stop and think.
 In a paradoxical way, the invisible hand of capitalism (even with all its flaws) still ensures the greater good.
-The fine line is between the right selfish (pursuing my ambition without a concern to other’s opinion) and the wrong altruism (sacrificing my own individuality to pander to public sentiment).
+The fine line is between the right selfishness (pursuing my ambition without a concern to other’s opinion) and the wrong altruism (sacrificing my own individuality to pander to public sentiment).

-The book is not an easy read.
-A really thick book (700 pages) with small fonts.
-Many criticized it for being too intellectual (12 editors rejected it) before it eventually became a best-seller.
-The other strong criticism is on the first sexual encounter between Howard and Dominique which is seen as being offensive to women.
-One grammatical error in the book is the use of the word egotist in describing Roark while Ayn meant (and later clarified) egoist.
-I also think that altruism and individuality can co-exist in different areas and it is not always a zero sum game, something the author ignored.
+The book, really thick (700 pages) with small fonts, is not an easy read.
+Many criticized it for being too intellectual (12 editors rejected it before it eventually became a best-seller).
+The other feminist criticism is on the first sexual encounter between Howard and Dominique (“rape by engraved invitation”) which is seen as being offensive to women.
+A grammatical error in the book is the use of the word ‘egotist’ in describing Roark while Ayn meant (and later clarified) ‘egoist’.
+Finally, I personally think that the author missed an important distinction: altruism and individuality can co-exist in different arenas of life and may not always lead to a zero sum game.

 Why should you read the book: A supremely engaging story, deep philosophy in a tightly wrapped fictional plot, that will make us think and question many of society’s ‘universal truths’.
-And the story of one man against the system may give us courage to establish our own philosophy of life, instead of following the rat race.
+The story of one man against the system may provide us courage to establish our own philosophy of life, instead of following the rat race.
 The book and philosophy have influenced youth the world over and made Ayn Rand a cult hero.
 The cult was the cult of “man-worshipers… those who saw man’s highest potential and strived to actualize it.”
-[Funnily, it even became fashionable to be an Ayn Rand fan… Eva Mendes for instance said that anyone who wanted to be her boyfriend should first be an Ayn Rand fan!]
+[Funnily, it even became fashionable to be an Ayn Rand fan… Eva Mendes, for instance, said that anyone who wanted to be her boyfriend should first be an Ayn Rand fan!]